-We allow for the use of SEC Rule 10b5-1 trading plans by our executives, which provide for pre-established plans for selling shares of Company common stock.
-At the present time, our CEO has SEC Rule 10b5-1 trading plans in place.
+We allow for the use of Rule 10b5-1 trading plans by our executives, which provide for pre-established plans for selling shares of Company common stock.
+At the present time, our CEO has a Rule 10b5-1 trading plan in place.